 How to make Oobleck one day and then Playdough the next

 I am all about reusing materials and not spending a fortune.
 And yes…even on cornstarch.

-So to make this playdough, I actually reused the dried up cornstarch from our last time we made the DIY oobleck.
+So to make this playdough, I actually reused the dried-up cornstarch from the last time we made the DIY oobleck.
 I just let it dry up (it is only cornstarch and water).
-I used a soup spoon to turn the chunks of cornstarch into a powder.
+I used a soup spoon to turn the chunks of cornstarch into powder.